vmharvey/indico-tools/README.md

 ## protect-material

 Scan the conference for presentation material (slides) and protect any material that is currently public.
 Protected material is configured to be accessible to conference registrants only.

+Using this script requires your Indico API token to have both the "Everything (all methods)" and "Everything (only GET)" scope access as well as the other scope stated above.